 - Earn Yourself a Comment Mafia!
 What’s a comment mafia?
 It means you better get your ass out there and comment on your friends’ blogs and support those ladies that you want to share a community with if you expect them to do the same.This goes back to building your community.
 I can not stress the importance of this one.
 These are the ladies who will help you with everything from a kid with diarrhea to how to design your media kit and they will RT, Sparkle, love on posts and point you in directions of opportunity.
 Do the same for them.
 Don’t hoard your success.
 Share what you learn.
 There is room enough for all of us in the bloggy world.Karma baby.Put out into the world what you want back.
 I am blessed with a great group of women who have helped me tremendously.
 They laugh at my jokes, cry with me when I am sad, lift me up when I am down.
 I try to do the same.I’m not perfect , and we are all busy women, but damn it we’re there when we really need one another.Love my girls!
 You ALL know who you are and listing you would just be name dropping:) Check out my blog roll people!

 - Be Proud of what you do!If you are ashamed of what you are writing or feel like you have to hide your true feelings on a subject, don’t write about it.People can detect smoke being blown up their asses and most people will feel that it’s disingenuous and they will not return.

 Now, that’s all the wisdom that I have time to share today but why don’t you let me know any words of wisdom that you might have.
-What do you think is important to do when writing a blog?Pin It
+What pointers would you give a newbie if you were explaining how to write a blog?Pin It